timathom/EBSCO-Linked-Data-Training/content/markdown/day_1/lesson_3/ontology_design.md

 # Ontology Design

--   One of the first steps toward creating an ontology in to develop a set of **competency questions**.
+-   One of the first steps toward creating an ontology is to develop a set of **competency questions**.

 -   These are questions that serve to define the scope of an ontology and test its usefulness later on.